Skip to main content

 Requirements

-It is intended for those who already have a 3- or 4-year primary degree, preferably in the area of Arts or the Sciences, and who wish to study the subject of Archaeology intensively over one academic year.
+It is intended for those who already have a 3- or 4-year primary degree, and who wish to study the subject of Archaeology intensively over one academic year.
 The Higher Diploma in Arts is a conversion programme and applicants would not normally have studied the relevant subject to Honours Degree level previously.

 For Applicants with Qualifications Completed Outside of Ireland